 This is Decathlon's cheapest road bike with disk brakes, and one of the cheapest disc-brake road bikes around.
 As well as the improved brakes, it gets better wheels than the rim-braked RC120.
 They're tubeless-ready, so you can run them with compatible tyres and sealant for a better ride and fewer punctures.

 Buy if: You want a budget all-rounder with the all-weather stopping power of disc brakes.

 No longer the cheapest disc-braked bike from Decathlon, the RC 500 remains arguably the best value for money bike around £500, because unlike other budget road bikes it comes with Shimano's 9-speed Sora groupset.
 Other significant features include tubeless-ready wheels and Decathlon's own Resist+ 28mm tyres.

 Decathlon clearly played a blinder with this bike.
 The first batch to arrive in the UK was supposed to keep Decathlon shops stocked for six months.
-It sold out in three months, but Decathlon tell us more are on their way.
+It sold out in three months.

 Buy if: You want a great-value pothole-basher with the stopping assurance of disc brakes

 Built around the same frame as the RC 500, the RC 520 gives you most of a Shimano 105 R7000 groupset for your extra £200 and TRP HY/RD disc brake calipers.
 These have a hydraulic stage to do the tricky bit of turning the braking force though 90° and are significantly more powerful and easier to modulate than cable-only disc brakes.